Jean-Baptiste Élie de Beaumont: Biography

-Élie de Beaumont's name is widely known to geologists in connection with his theory of the origin of mountain ranges, first propounded in a paper read to the Academy of Sciences in 1829, and afterwards elaborated in his Notice sur le systeme des montagnes (3 volumes, 1852).
+Élie de Beaumont's name is widely known to geologists in connection with his theory of the origin of mountain ranges, first propounded in a paper read to the Academy of Sciences in 1829, and afterwards elaborated in his Notice sur le système des montagnes (3 volumes, 1852).
 According to his view, all mountain ranges parallel to the same great circle of the earth are of strictly contemporaneous origin, and between the great circles a relation of symmetry exists in the form of a pentagonal réseau.
 An elaborate statement and criticism of the theory was given in his anniversary address to the Geological Society of London in 1853 by William Hopkins.
 The theory did not find general acceptance, but it proved of great value to geological science, owing to the extensive additions to the knowledge of the structure of mountain ranges which its author made in endeavouring to find facts to support it.

 Mount Elie de Beaumont is in the Westland Tai Poutini National Park, on the west coast of New Zealand's the South Island and near the boundary with Aoraki / Mount Cook National Park.
 It is 3109m high.

-Probably, however, the best service Élie de Beaumont rendered to science was in connection with the geological map of France, in the preparation of which he had the leading share.
+Probably the best service Élie de Beaumont rendered to science, however, was in connection with the geological map of France, in the preparation of which he had the leading share.
 During this period Élie de Beaumont published many important memoirs on the geology of the country.
-After his superannuation at the École des Mines he continued to superintend the issue of the detailed maps almost until his death, which occurred at Canon.
+After his retirement from the École des Mines he continued to superintend the issue of the detailed maps almost until his death, which occurred at Canon.
 His academic lectures for 1843-1844 were published in 2 volumes, (1845–1849), under the title Leçons de Géologie pratique.